urpylka/grbl-rc-pwm/docs/README.md

 make upload
 ```

-Additional options you can find in `Makefile`.
+For some methods is used `Platformio`.
+Additional options you can find in `Makefile` and in `platformio.ini`.